 The start time depends on the distance you choose to ride.
 The 25-mile ride departs on a rolling start beginning at 10:15am, the 50-mile ride starts at 9:00 a.m., and the 100-mile ride starts at 7 a.m.
 Riders depart in waves, beginning at their start times.

 No. Due to the nature of the event and the food items we serve, which are all generously donated, we can not convert the Ride for Kids to a peanut free event.
-If you have a peanut allergy, please plan accordingly, and contact the Ride for Kids office with any questions.
+If you have a peanut allergy or any food allergy, please plan accordingly, carry your EpiPen at all times, and contact the Ride for Kids office with any questions.